eexuesong/CARE/README.md

     conda install -c conda-forge scikit-image
     ```

-8. Copy this file into the Pycharm project "CARE" folder and modify it accordingly.
+8. Copy these files into the Pycharm project "CARE" folder and modify it accordingly.

+9. Run code
-9.1 In Pycharm, run the current file by Shift + F10
+     - In Pycharm, run the current file by Shift + F10
-9.2 Or in Anaconda Prompt, run the Python file, e.g.:
+     - In Anaconda Prompt, run the Python file, e.g.:
+     ```posh
      cd /D D:\Code\Python Code\CARE
-        Python IsotropicZ_Github.py
+     Python datagen_isotropic.py
+     ```

 10. Use ctrl-C in the Terminal to terminate the process.

 Note:
-    (1) Do the following before initializing TensorFlow to limit TensorFlow to first GPU.
+    (1) Do the following before initializing TensorFlow to limit TensorFlow to first GPU:
+    ```posh
     import os
     os.environ["CUDA_DEVICE_ORDER"]="PCI_BUS_ID"
     os.environ["CUDA_VISIBLE_DEVICES"] = "0"
+    ```

-    (2) You can find out which version of TensorFlow is installed via "pip show tensorflow".
+    (2) You can find out which version of TensorFlow is installed via:
+    ```posh
+    pip show tensorflow
+    ```